briceburg/silverstripe-flexiform/README.md

 ### Programmatically adding fields

-The Environment Builder (/dev/build) is used to automatically create fields that specify the **$required_field_definitions** property.
-Fields can share the same name providing they're of a different type.
+The Environment Builder (/dev/build) is used to automatically create fields specifying a **$required_field_definitions** property.
+Fields can share a FieldName providing they're of a different type.

 * Strategy 1: Overload the **$required_field_definitions** property